Ekodream/2D_Phisical_Engine/README.md

 This repository contains a minimal physics core (point masses), a simple collision resolver for circle-circle contacts, and an SFML renderer + input to experiment interactively.

-IMPORTANT: This build requires SFML to be enabled.
-The renderer header intentionally errors at compile time when SFML is not enabled.
-Build with `-DUSE_SFML=ON` in CMake.
+IMPORTANT: This build requires SFML.
+The project is configured to find and link SFML at configure time (via vcpkg or a local SFML installation).

 ## Features